textpattern/textpattern.github.io/brand/user-docs-guide.md

 ## Formatting interface strings

-Interface strings are the text elements a user reads in the administration interface; from headers to form control labels to system feedback messages.
-Thoughtful development of these strings is critical for good software usability.
-So is referring to them consistently yet unobtrusively in documentation.
+Interface strings are the text elements a user reads in the back end interface; from headers to form control labels to system feedback messages.
+Thoughtful development of these strings is critical for good software usability, but so is referring to them consistently yet unobtrusively in documentation.
+A clear but minimum set of formatting rules are needed to distinguish the different types of strings from regular documentation text.
+A single format style (e.g. bold, italic, quotation marks, or whatever) is little more effective than no formatting at all.
+Thus a balance needs struck: On one hand a minimum number of formatting styles used.
+And on the other hand, clear distinction between string types, and between string types and normal documentation text.

-The balance between consistency and unobtrusiveness when documenting interface strings, can be challenging when many types of strings exist.
-Textpattern documentation aims for a clear and logical balance, whether referring directly to back-end locations or identifying such elements in general terms.

-The various possible strings are detailed in the following sections.
+Various possible strings are detailed in the following sections, in many cases using `strong` and `em` (emphasis) via Markdown for [inline formatting](#inline-text-formatting).
+Markdown does not provide syntax for true `i` (italic) and `b` (bold) element formatting, but in this case it's okay; you want screen-reading technology to catch the distinguished (**strengthened** or *emphasized*) interface strings, in addition to those distinguished by capitalization or quotation marks.

 ### Headers, labels, and options

 The documentation of panel and widget headers, and form control labels and options, would be difficult and confusing to readers if a single formatting convention were used.
 Part of the problem is the sentence-case convention used in interface strings and in editorial style.
 To account for this, a minimum of necessarily different formatting rules are needed here and against the other types of interface strings.
 It is the aforementioned balance between consistency and unobtrusiveness in writing.

-Single words, capitalized
+Single-word strings, capitalized
 : Formatting: Normal font weight
 : Example: The Write panel.

-Multiple words, no terminal punctuation
+Multiple-word strings, no terminal punctuation
 : Formatting: `**Bold**` font weight
 : Example: The **Date format** setting.